 Director nomination and appointment process

-The NRC is responsible for identifying suitable candidates, carrying out interviews and recommending potential directors to the Board.
-Prospective candidates are assessed based on an established set of criteria which relate, amongst others, to their knowledge base, competencies, experience, time commitment, independence, ethics and values.
-The NRC also considers gender diversity in its assessment.
-Whilst seeking to retain a core of directors with long-standing knowledge of the Bank, the Board also recognises the importance of rotation of Board members to ensure its continued effectiveness with due emphasis laid on succession planning.
-It is worth highlighting that, at each Annual Meeting, one third of Board members, notably those who have been longest in office, are required to retire, while being eligible to stand for re-election.
+Whilst seeking to retain a core set of directors with long-standing knowledge, the Board recognises the importance of rotation of Board members to ensure that there is a good balance between continuity and fresh perspectives on the Board.
+It is worth highlighting that at each Annual Meeting, one third of Board members, notably those who have been longest in office, are required to retire, while being eligible to stand for re-election.

 Role and responsibilities of Chairpersons, Chief Executive and Company Secretary

-The Board Charter and the Position Statements, which have been approved by the Board and are regularly reviewed, provide for a clear definition of the roles and responsibilities of the Chairperson, executive and non-executive directors as well as the Company Secretary.
+The roles and responsibilities of the Chairperson, executive and non-executive Directors as well as the Company Secretary are clearly defined in the Board Charter and Position Statements, which have been approved and are regularly reviewed by the Board.
 The role of the Chairperson is distinct and separate from that of the Chief Executive and there is a clear division of responsibilities with the Chairperson leading the Board and the Chief Executive managing the Bank’s business on a day-to-day basis.
-The Board ensures that external obligations of non-executive directors do not hinder the discharge of their duties and responsibilities.
-In this respect, it is to be noted that the external commitments of the Chairperson did not change during the financial year 2017/18.
+The Board ensures that the external obligations of the non-executive directors do not hinder the discharge of their duties and responsibilities.
+In this context, the Board is satisfied with the external commitments of the newly appointed Chairperson during the financial year under review.

 Internal Control framework

-The Board ensures that controls in place result in an acceptable level of risk with the Audit Committee overseeing the effectiveness of the Bank’s internal control systems.
-The Internal Audit and Compliance functions regularly report to the Committee.
-In addition, the Committee obtains reports from the Company’s external auditor and has separate sessions with the latter without Management being present.
-Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board has received assurance that the internal control systems are adequate and effective.
+The Board ensures that the internal control framework in place results in an acceptable level of risk exposure whilst guaranteeing compliance with internal established policies and procedures and relevant laws and regulations.
+The Board is assisted in its responsibility by the Audit Committee, which oversees the effectiveness of the Bank’s internal control systems.
+The Internal Audit as well as the Permanent Control and Compliance functions regularly report to the Audit Committee.
+In addition, the Committee receives reports from the Company’s external auditor and has a discussion with the latter without Management being present to ensure that there are no unresolved material issues of concern.
+Based on the work performed by internal and external auditors, reviews by Management and regular reporting from the Chairperson of the Audit Committee, the Board is of opinion that the internal control systems are adequate and effective.